dprgarner/gomoku/README.md

 - Lobby
 - What's the winning five-in-a-row?
 - Primary colour is a bit too intense.
 Perhaps keep banner as-is but make primary slightly dimmer?
+- More emphasis on last-played stone.
+Animation when being played, like a slight zoom?
+Or perhaps an outline?

 ### Flow 1: Start game as an authenticated user